Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 2. Enter a name for the new workflow in the *Select a name for your new workflow* field.

 3. Enter a key for the workflow in the *Select a unique key for your new workflow* field.
-The key is required for API access and must be system wide unique.
+The key is required for API access and must be unique within the workflow version.

 4. Click the *Choose the data type of your start place* field and enter the name of the place or a keyword you are searching for.